google/tcli/README.md

 ## Documentation

 ### Setup
-TCLI requires some setup bit can be run straight out of the box using some fictictous devices and a limited set of commands that produce canned output:
+TCLI requires some setup but can be run straight out of the box using some fictictous devices and a limited set of commands that produce canned output:

 Devices